- Your Government

 What We Do Not Do:

-We are not lawyers.
-All advice of a legal nature should be sought from the County Attorney's Office.
+- We are not lawyers.
+All advice of a legal nature should be sought from a decent attorney.
 Our opinions do not count.

 - We are not wizards.
 We cannot upload our data into your GPS receivers or IPads.
 We do not dispense data to the GPS and Internet companies such as Garmin, Google, Yahoo! and others.
 (Although sometimes our road data somehow finds its way there.)